zhouyuhang/React-Youtube-App/README.md

 An youtube like web application developed with React + ES6 + Youtube API.

+It has 4 components, a search bar, a viewport of video with discriptions, a list of related videos, and video list items.
+This web app is self explanatory as long as you have used youtube before.
 ### Getting Started

 There are two methods for getting started with this repo.